Dexter's Laboratory: Video games

 Six Dexter's Laboratory video games have been released: Robot Rampage for the Nintendo Game Boy Color, Chess Challenge and Deesaster Strikes! for the Nintendo Game Boy Advance, Mandark's Lab? for the Sony PlayStation, Dexter's Laboratory: Science Ain't Fair for PC, and Dexter's Laboratory: Security Alert! for mobile phones.

 Similar to Battle Chess, Chess Challenge is a chess video game that triggers battle animations each time an overtaking move occurs.
 Each capture is accompanied by the sequences set in Dexter's home depicting the piece's defeat.
 Those scenes are set in Dexter's home with magic attacks and Dee Dee's toys having an appearance.
 The completion of the puzzles will unlock certain game modes, including a two-player mode.

 A Dexter's Laboratory combat-style action video game on PlayStation 2 and Nintendo GameCube was set to be developed by n-Space, published by BAM!
 Entertainment, and distributed in Europe by Acclaim Entertainment for a 2004 release, but it was canceled.
 On February 15, 2005, Midway Games announced plans to develop and produce a new Dexter's Laboratory video game for multiple consoles, but it was never published.

 Dexter, Mandark, Dee Dee, Dexter's computer, and Major Glory, as well as items, areas, and inventions are featured in the MMORPG FusionFall.
 Dexter's Laboratory characters are featured in Cartoon Network Racing and Cartoon Network: Punch Time Explosion.
 Punch Time Explosion features different voice talent for Dexter (Tara Strong instead of Christine Cavanaugh or Candi Milo) and Monkey (Fred Tatasciore instead of Frank Welker).
+Elements from Dexter's Laboratory are featured in the 2024 Warner Bros. game MultiVersus.